mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

   - This doesn't really matter until we hit around level 16, as it is only a difference between +1.33 and +1.4 per level.

 ### Player Characters
 As for previous stats, I want to compare how these increases compare to a player character.
-We have up until this point noted that for strike bonus and AC, a Moderate stat for a Creature more or less maps over to what a Player Character can expect to have, with PC stats being within ±1 of the Creature stats.
-This is _not_ the case for spellcasters!
+We have up until this point noted that for strike bonus and AC, a Moderate stat for a Creature more or less maps to what a Player Character can expect to have, with PC stats being within ±1 of the Creature stats.
+Sometimes the PC is in the lead, sometimes the Creature is in the lead.
+We will see that this is _not_ the case for spellcasters!

 The Building Creatures rules note that a primary spellcaster should have a High spellcasting stat, and we indeed note that a Player Character starts with a High Spell DC of 17.
 For Creatures, this will then get an extra increase at levels 3 and 6, while player characters need to wait until level 7 before they again catch up to a High Spell DC.
 So for three levels (3, 4, and 5), the PC spellcaster is at a -1 DC compared to a High Spell DC Creature, and for one level (level 6), the PC spellcaster is at a -2 DC compared to a High Spell DC Creature.
 It is tempting to compare this to martials, who will at worst lag 1 point behind for 2 levels.